microsoft/vscode-java-debug/README.md

 This extension is licensed under [MIT License](https://github.com/Microsoft/vscode-arduino/blob/master/LICENSE.txt).

 ## Data/Telemetry
-Java Debug Extension for Visual Studio Code collects usage data and sends it to Microsoft to help improve our products and services.
+Debugger for Java collects usage data and sends it to Microsoft to help improve our products and services.
 Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.